Characterising and bounding the set of quantum behaviours in contextuality scenarios: Contextuality scenarios

-In a given contextuality scenario, we take $V$ distinct hypothetical preparations $\{Q_v\}_{v\in[V]}$ and require that $Q_v$ can be decomposed into $V_v\geq 2$ distinct mixtures of the preparations $\{P_x\}$ for each $v\in[V]$.
-Thus, we describe all the preparation equivalences of the scenario by
+In general, a contextuality scenario comprises $V$ distinct hypothetical preparations $\{Q_v\}_{v\in[V]}$, such that each hypothetical preparation $Q_v$ is decomposed into $V_v\geq 2$ distinct mixtures of the experimental preparations $\{P_x\}$ for each $v\in[V]$.
+Thus, for any given contextuality scenario, all operational equivalences of preparations are summarised as,